masamasri01/QuizApp/README.md

 - **API Documentation**: Integrated API documentation for quiz creation and response submission using tools like Postman.

+## Laravel Architecture Overview

+### MVC Pattern

+Laravel follows the **MVC (Model-View-Controller)** architecture, which helps separate the logic of the application into three main parts:

+1. **Model**:
+   - Represents the data and business logic.
+   - Interacts with the database using **Eloquent ORM** to retrieve and manage data.

+2. **View**:
+   - Displays the user interface, typically as HTML.
+   - Uses **Blade**, Laravel's templating engine, to render views and display data.

+3. **Controller**:
+   - Acts as the link between the Model and the View.
+   - Receives user input, retrieves data from the Model, and passes it to the View to be displayed.

+This separation helps keep the code organized, maintainable, and scalable.

 ## **UML Class Diagram**
 ![image](https://github.com/user-attachments/assets/77fe1807-4ff5-4fdb-a696-50d66039f873)